 - Number of People Lifted out of Poverty by the EIC & the CTC Tax Year 2009 – 2011 (Brookings Data)

-State-level EITCs can make even more money available to lower-income workers while demonstrating a state’s commitment to reducing poverty among working families.
+In addition to the federal EITC, state-level EITCs can make more money available to lower-income workers while demonstrating a state’s commitment to reducing poverty among working families.
 Most states with state EITCs set their benefit as a percentage of the federal credit, making them easy to administer.
 Nearly all state EITCs are “refundable,” making them available to workers even if they do not owe state income taxes.

 For more information on state EITCs or starting an EITC in your state, see the following Center on Budget and Policy Priorities reports: